Thyra/gold-crowd/README.md

 A platform to create crowd-sourced gene function gold standards with Amazon Mechanical Turk

 ## Installation
+1. Make sure you have all requirements: python2, [pipenv](https://pipenv.readthedocs.io/en/latest/), and java (tested on openjdk 1.8, used for [NobleCoder](http://noble-tools.dbmi.pitt.edu/)).
-1. Download the repository
+2. Download the repository
-2. Change into it and `pipenv install` python dependencies
+3. Change into it and `pipenv install` python dependencies
+4. Launch [NobleCoder](http://noble-tools.dbmi.pitt.edu/) from `tools/NobleCoder-1.0.jar` and import the Gene Ontology (download from [here](http://geneontology.org/docs/download-ontology/)) under the name `go`.
+The `process.py` script will run NobleCoder on your abstracts and tell it to use the Ontology "go", so if you choose a different name you will have to adapt the script.

 ## Usage
 1. Put the [Pubmed IDs](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/) of the abstracts you're interested in into `data/pmid_list.txt`